Eat Them!

-Eat Them! is a video game developed by FluffyLogic and published by Sony Computer Entertainment.
-It was released for PlayStation 3 on December 21, 2010.
+Eat Them! is a video game developed by British company FluffyLogic and published by Sony Computer Entertainment for PlayStation 3.
 The game is a spiritual successor to Rampage.
+It was ported to Japan for release under the name Eat Them!
+Hakase no Ikareru Monster (Eat Them！ 〜博士の怒れるモンスター〜, Eat Them! 〜Hakase no Ikareru Monsutā〜) on July 20, 2011.

 Reception

+The game received "mixed" reviews according to the review aggregation website Metacritic.

-Video Gamer thought the title was "brilliant", though felt it could use more variation in its gameplay.
-Gamesradar thought the game was "fresh, fun, and satisfying".
+VideoGamer.com thought the title was "brilliant", though they felt it could use more variation in its gameplay.
+GamesMaster called it "cel-shaded 3D take on arcade classic Rampage".
+GamesRadar+ thought the game was "fresh, fun, and satisfying".
+PlayStation: The Official Magazine felt that "repetitive objectives and frustrating difficulty spikes mean this monster meal is more junk food than solid nutrition."
+GameZone was disappointed by the game's multiplayer and health system, but appreciated the attention to detail by the developers.
 IGN thought the game had a "cool" idea, but that it was let down by its repetitive "smash stuff" game mechanics.
-Eurogamer thought the visual style was reminiscent of beautiful comic books.
+Eurogamer thought the U.S. import's visual style was reminiscent of beautiful comic books.
 GameSpot felt that the stagnancy of the objectives and difficulty held the game back.
-Game Zone was disappointed by the game's multiplayer and health system, but appreciated the attention to detail by the developers.
+Push Square, however, felt that the game's weak mission design, cumbersome controls and repetitive nature restrict it from being a long-standing source of entertainment.
+Edge felt that the U.S. import's core idea was sound, and that "when it works it's undeniable fun".